-I had to use this title because I knew otherwise you wouldn’t listen.
-Sorry, but I am not going to give you an exceptional routine that’s somehow going to make your triceps as big as those of the HodgeTwins or some other “natural bodybuilders” who are actually pinning their glutes in the shadows on a daily basis.
+I had to use this title because I know that otherwise you wouldn’t listen.
+I am not going to give you an exceptional routine that’s somehow going to make your triceps as big as those of the HodgeTwins or other “natural bodybuilders” who are actually pinning their glutes in the shadows on a daily basis.

 Another big mistake with triceps training is overthinking.
 “Which head is this exercise working,” asked the noob reading the latest edition of FLEX magazine.
-It’s time to stop thinking about such nonsense.
+It’s time to stop thinking about similar nonsense.
 The big three triceps exercises (bench, dips, push-ups) work all three heads.
-If you want to focus more on the long head, which is usually the lagging one, you can do pull-ups and pull-overs instead of wacky cable exercise you saw Ronnie Coleman do to get a pump for the camera.
+If you want to focus more on the long head, which is usually the lagging one, you can do pull-overs instead of wacky cable extensions.

 As far as the shredded part is concerned, it all comes down to dieting and overall calories.
-Many bodybuilders wrongfully advise ordinary people to just up the reps in order to achieve “the cuts”, but that’s irrelevant.
-What matters is your overall body fat level, which is dependent primarily on food intake.
+Many bodybuilders wrongfully advise ordinary people to just up the reps in order to “get cut”, but that method doesn’t work.
+What matters the most is your body fat percentage which is dependent primarily on food intake.
 I’ve seen garbage men with striations on their triceps.
-Those guys have very little food and walk all day.
+Those guys consume very little food and walk all day.
 That’s why their body fat levels are so low.
 High reps?
 Special training?
 Not even once.

-To summarize, the key to strong, biggER and ripped triceps is doing heavy compound exercises, getting stronger and avoiding heavy bulking.
+The keys to stronger, bigger and ripped triceps are compound exercises, getting stronger and avoiding heavy bulking.
 Still, don’t expect to get the shredded triceps of a fitness model.
 It’s not going to happen, but who cares anyway?